Simulated trading

 Reviewable outcome

-Every simulated session can leave records for later inspection.
+Every simulated practice run can leave records for later inspection.

 How it differs